datacamp/courses-introduction-to-version-control-with-git/chapter4.md

   you to work on several things at once without tripping over yourself.
 This chapter shows you how to create and manage branches.

---- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:9db055a148
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:
 ## What is a branch?

 One of the reasons Git is popular is its support for creating **branches**.